Acquired characteristic: Eye color

 It is fairly common for mammalian eyes to change color in the first years of life.
 This happens, with human infants and kittens being some well-known examples, because the eyes of the baby, just like the rest of its body, are still developing.
 This change can be as simple as blue to brown, or can involve multiple color changes in which neither the child's parents nor his/her doctors know when the changes will stop and what the final eye color will be.

 Changes in eye color signal changes in the arrangement and concentration of pigment in the iris, which is an example of structural color.
 Even though this change happens after birth, it is strictly as result of genes.
 While changes in eye appearance (and function, and structure) that occur because of acquired characteristics like injury, illness, old age, or malnutrition are definitely acquired characteristics, the infantile color change as described above is usually considered inherited.

-Certain genetic conditions

-When diseases are caused by environmental influences, such as iodine deficiency or lead poisoning, their resultant symptoms are unequivocally agreed to be acquired characteristics.
-However, it is debatable whether changes in bodily functions due to disorders that are partly or wholly genetic in origin are actually "acquired".

-Wholly genetic disorders, such as Huntingtons, are inherited from parents' genes and are present before birth but the symptoms that develop after birth are delayed manifestations of the inherited trait.

-Disorders that are partially genetic, such as ALS and allergies, mean the organism has inherited a predisposition to develop a certain condition but that inherited increased likelihood can be reduced or further increased depending on acquired characteristics of the organism.